Hrushi-d/Docker-CleanUP/README.md

 - Store the script temporarily on the remote server in `/tmp`.
 - Use this single job to clean up all the application servers' unused Docker resources.

+## Contact Us 📧

+Have questions, feedback, or need assistance?
+Reach out to:

+Email: hrushikeshdagwar@gmail.com